 Warren County Middle School students in the gifted and talented program displayed their presentations for parents and friends this week during a special showcase evening.
 Teacher Zach Logan welcomed guests and shared a few details about the students progress so far this year.
 Projects ranged from the Magic of Disney to interesting facts about New Zealand with several biographies in between!
 Great job by all of the students!
 Watch this video to see a few friendly faces and hear from Mr. Logan:

-This week’s showtimes at Royal Cinemas as of January 30th
+This week’s showtimes at Royal Cinemas as of January 21st

 Are you looking for the full movie-going experience without having to wait in the long lines that often accompany that experience?
 Then look no further because Royal Cinemas movie theatre is the answer.
 Get the whole gang together and enjoy a movie!
-Here is a list of this week’s showtimes at Royal Cinemas as of Thursday, January 30:
+Reserved seating in all auditoriums.

 Ticket prices are as follows: